 SwitchHosts vs Locahl: Which Hosts Manager Is Better in 2026?

-Comprehensive comparison of SwitchHosts vs Locahl for managing hosts files on Mac.
-Compare features, UI, DNS flush, backups, and pricing to choose the best hosts file manager.
+Comprehensive comparison of SwitchHosts vs Locahl for managing your hosts file on desktop (Windows, macOS, Linux).
+Compare features, UI, DNS flush, backups, and pricing.

 Locahl Team